-Girls Waste 200 Million Hours Each Year Collecting Water
+Girls & Women Waste 200 Million Hours a Day Collecting Water

-Girls spend an average 200 hours each year collecting water, according to UNICEF.
+Girls and women spend an average 200 million hours every day collecting water, according to UNICEF.
 This doesn't mean going to the sink and filling up a cup.
 It refers to the girls around the world who live in communities without access to clean water, who, as a result, have to trudge every day to fetch water from available sources from their families.
 The news comes in light of World Water Week, taking place in Stockholm Aug.
 29 to Sept.
 2.

 This means that girls and women around the world spend even more time than previously thought collecting water — nearly 50 million collective hours more.
 That’s 50 million hours that girls could instead use to learn, play sports, pursue careers, and get out of poverty.